Gabriel-RQ/pyinterfacer/PROJECT.md

 # This component displays images in sequence
 class Animation(Component):
-    frames: int,
     delay: int,
-    images: Tuple[str] # the paths to each image composing the animation
+    images: Tuple[str], # the paths to each image composing the animation
+    colorkey: str?
 ```

 The `Component` class also defines a `subtype` atribute as None by default.
 This atribute should be set by custom components, to indicate which of the default component set types the custom component belongs to.
 The `subtype` is used for group handling at parsing.